DeviaVir/chase/api.md

-# Media API 1.0
+# adidas Energy Takeover API 1.0

-**Endpoint**: `/api/v1/media`
+**Endpoint**: `/api/v1/checkin`

-The "media" API endpoint allows you to submit photo's and/or videos to the Adidas Energy Takeover platform.
-The API expects an HTTP **POST** with media attached as raw multi-part data and a `urlencoded` (form posted) JSON that contains the details of your request.
+The "checkin" API endpoint allows you to submit time checkin's for participants.
+The API expects an HTTP **POST** with a `urlencoded` (form posted) JSON that contains the details of your request.

 More information about the arguments can be found below.